Last updated on March 28th, 2023 at 03:00 pm

-We headed to the Starbucks in Longmeadow, a mile or so from my parents’ house, so we wouldn’t be interrupted by my father or brothers, who by that time had finished the gardening work anyways and were watching the Lakers’ game.
+We headed to the Starbucks in Longmeadow, a mile from my parent’s house, so we wouldn’t be interrupted by my father or brothers, who had finished the gardening work anyways and were watching the LA Lakers’ game.

-I ordered the new Mocha Coconut Frappucino and she had a Pikes Peak coffee.
-We sat down outside, since it was a warm spring-y day, and got working on the goals.
+I ordered the new Mocha Coconut Frappucino, and she had a Pikes Peak coffee.
+Since it was a warm spring-y-ish day, we sat down outside and got working on the goals.

-Two hours later, we’d come up with a vision for my mom for her 100th birthday party; for a decade from now; and for one year from now.
+Two hours later, we’d come up with a vision for my mom for her 100th birthday party; for a decade from now and one year from now.

 A Gift To Me

-What a gift to me to be able to spend the time with my wonderful mother and to get a glimpse into her goals and dreams, and help her create what she wants next in her life, moving forward.
-I so cherish the opportunity to get to know her as a friend, and feel so grateful that I can help this woman, who has loved and supported me for a lifetime, in even a small way when it comes to living her dreams.
+What a gift to me to spend time with my wonderful mother, glimpse her goals and dreams, and help her create what she wants next in her life, moving forward.
+I so cherish the opportunity to get to know her as a friend and feel so grateful that I can help this woman, who has loved and supported me for a lifetime, in even a small way when it comes to living her dreams.

-My mom is one of these women who seems to just grow more beautiful and vibrant over time, and I think it’s because she has dedicated so much of her life to helping others live their dreams, including my father; my four siblings and me; all of her nursing students at UMass where she has taught for more than a decade; and her friends and other family members.
+My mom is one of these women who seems to grow more beautiful and vibrant over time.
+I think it’s because she has dedicated so much of her life to helping others live their dreams, including my father, my four siblings, and me; all of her nursing students at UMass, where she has taught for more than a decade; and her friends and other family members.

-It’s such a timeless “secret,” and one that we live out every day here at 8womendream.
+It’s such a timeless “secret” that successful dreamers live out daily.
 When you help others achieve their dreams, life circles back around and helps you live your dreams as well.

 Neale Donald Walsch states it beautifully in his book, Happier Than God:

-I am also clear that what my mom wants most is for her children to be happy, and to thrive.
-So the corollary of this is that we’re actually giving her a gift when we’re out there living our dreams, because it is a reminder that she gave us the foundation we needed to become happy, healthy adults, and there is nothing more she’d like to do now than celebrate our successes.
+I am also clear that my mom wants her children to be happy and thrive most.
+So the corollary of this is that we’re giving her a gift when we’re living our dreams because it is a reminder that she gave us the foundation we needed to become happy, healthy adults.
+There is nothing more she’d like to do now than celebrate our big dream successes.

 I realize that I’m lucky to have such a mom, who has always cheered me on and always will, and I don’t take that for granted.
-I really do hope that as I continue on my own life path I will make her proud.
+I really do hope that as I continue on my life path, I will make her proud.

-My mom has always given her all to everything she does, and she has always been a shining inspiration, role model and positive example for me.
-When I went away to graduate school a few years ago, I thought to myself, I should be able to do this with my hands tied behind my back, considering all that my mom was juggling while in graduate school!
+My mom has always given her all in everything she does and has always been a shining inspiration, role model, and positive example for me.
+When I went away to graduate school a few years ago, I thought I should be able to do this with my hands tied behind my back, considering all that my mom was juggling while in graduate school.

-Now she is cheering me on as I move forward with my dreams of launching my successful life coaching business and completing and publishing my first book.
+Now she is cheering me on as I pursue my dreams of launching my successful life coaching business and completing and publishing my first book.
 Mom has always been my number one fan.

-The Mother’s Day sessions with my mom were a good reminder to me as well that I need to continue to be in action on my most important dreams and goals.
-I’m working with my own coach on my road map for “next steps” this week, and will be designating Fridays now as “Dream Day,” when I focus exclusively on taking action steps on the dreams that matter most to me.
+The Mother’s Day sessions with my mom also reminded me to continue to act on my most important dreams and goals.
+I’m working with my coach on my road map for “next steps” and will design Fridays now as “Dream Day,” when I focus exclusively on taking action steps on the dreams that matter most to me.

-In the meantime, there is client work to do, and a house to be clean, and friends to see, and trips to plan.
-There is plenty to do in the world that is fun and that can be distracting when I want to make progress on my dreams.
+In the meantime, there is client work to do, a house to be clean, friends to see, and trips to plan.
+There is plenty to do in the world that is fun and can be distracting when I want to progress on my dreams.

 Teaching What I Most Need to Learn

-They say that we “teach what we most need to learn,” and I often find this true in the coaching realm.
-Working with my clients is such a powerful reminder of where I need to move forward in my own life.
+They say that we “teach what we most need to learn,” and I often find this true in coaching.
+Working with my clients is a powerful reminder of where I need to move forward in my life.

-Recommitting powerfully this week to living my dreams, both for my own joy, for what I will then be giving back in the world, and yes, to make my awesome mom proud.
+Recommitting powerfully to live my dreams, both for my joy, for what I will give back to the world, and to make my awesome mom proud.